 Rent a houseboat on Lake Powell, at the heart of Glen Canyon National Recreation Area.
 The 1.25 million-acre geologic playground straddles northern Arizona and southern Utah and boating is the best way to see it.

-Lake Powell is at the heart of Glen Canyon National Recreation Area, a 1.25 million-acre geologic playground straddling northern Arizona and southern Utah.
-The 186-mile-long, manmade lake boasts 2,000 miles of soaring red sandstone cliffs, 90 major canyons and sandy beaches, and is astonishingly beautiful in its desert setting.
-Houseboating is the best way for family groups to explore it, while unwinding amid the comforts of home.
+The 186-mile-long, manmade lake boasts 2,000 miles of soaring red sandstone cliffs, 90 major canyons, and sandy beaches, and is astonishingly beautiful in its desert setting.
+Houseboating is a safe and easy way for family groups to explore it while unwinding amid the comforts of home.

 Our only caveat: water levels.
-The lake is recovering now from nearly a decade of drought but in the dry years, many of the most beautiful canyons become impassible (except by foot) and some once-accessible areas can turn into thick mud.
+The lake is still recovering from nearly a decade of drought but in the dry years, many of the most beautiful canyons become impassible (except by foot) and some once-accessible areas are full of thick mud.

 Water Fun for All Ages with Little Experience Required

 Typically, Lake Powell’s amazingly clear blue-green water is everywhere and it is so enticing.

 Lake Powell’s crystal-clear blue-green waters are a playground for visitors of all ages.
 To fully experience the canyons and ensure a fun-filled adventure, most houseboat renters choose to tow a powerboat.

 This allows for activities like waterskiing, fishing, and the use of various water toys, including personal watercraft, wakeboards, kneeboards, sprayers, and water trampolines.
 Safety is paramount, with children under the age of 12 required to wear life jackets at all times when on powerboats, using water toys, or on the exterior of the houseboat.